hu8813/42_darkly/01-sqli-basic-member-search-A03/Resources/README.md

 ## Overview

-This repo demonstrates a SQL Injection vulnerability found on a Members page, showing how attackers can exploit weak input validation to extract sensitive data.
+A SQL Injection vulnerability found on a Members page, showing how attackers can exploit weak input validation to extract sensitive data.

 ---